Armstrong-lsw/SR_Self_Align/README.md

 # Deep learning autofluorescence-harmonic microscopy

-This project hosts the scripts (available after publication) for training self_alignment and attention-enhanced label-free nonlinear optical microscopy, as presented in our paper:
+This project hosts the scripts (available after publication) for training self-alignment and attention-enhanced label-free nonlinear optical microscopy, as presented in our paper:

 ## Introduction